Every year 600,000 families with 1.35 million children experience homelessness.

 Pregnancy is often unplanned and unwanted for a majority of homeless women

 For a vast majority of the homeless women, pregnancy is unplanned and unwanted.
-30% of these women reported being forced into sex and engaging in “survival sex” for food, money, shelter, or drugs, while 36% reported being trafficked.
+Secondly, 30% of these women reported being forced into sex and engaging in “survival sex” for food, money, shelter, or drugs.

 If you have nowhere to stay

 You can make a homeless application to a local council if you are homeless and pregnant.
-The Council is legally responsible to assess your situations, provide a temporary home or a permanent accommodation depending upon your case.
+Therefore, the Council is legally responsible to provide a temporary home or a permanent accommodation depending upon your case.

 If you are likely to lose your accommodation in next two months, you have the right to seek help from local council.

 What can we do to help pregnant homeless women?